 Believe or not some people do not want a smart home.
 For some, it’s because they’re not tech savvy and for others, they just don’t want it.
 So while some smart home features are great for security and can even save money it’s unlikely a buyer will be willing to pay more for it.

-While these 8 upgrades can make a home more appealing to some home buyers and help a home sell faster they usually don’t add any value.
-Items that add value are usually items like new windows, new roof, new AC, pool, fenced yard, lot location, number of bathrooms, bedroom and garages.
+While these 8 upgrades can make a home more appealing to some home buyers and help it sell faster they usually don’t add any value.
+Items that add value are usually big ticketed items.
+Such as new windows, new roof, new AC, pool, fenced yard, lot location, number of bathrooms, bedroom and garages.
 The 8 upgrades listed above are purely for decor and based on a persons taste, they are not necessary.
 However, windows and roofs are, so a seller should not expect to sell their home for $20,000 more than their neighbor because they had custom window treatments and their neighbor didn’t.

 — Michelle Gibson (@WellingtonHomez) September 5, 2018